RaunakSachdeva2004/RaunakSachdeva2004/README.md

 ### Hi, I'm Raunak Sachdeva 👋
-> A CSE undergraduate passionate about AI, Machine Learning, and Cybersecurity
+> A CSE student focused on the intersection of Artificial Intelligence and Cybersecurity.
+I enjoy building smart solutions and then ethically breaking them to improve their security.
+Always open to collaborating on innovative AI or open-source security projects.

 <div align="center">
   <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/3b4607a1-1cc6-41f1-926f-892ae880e7a5" width="500">